owenzengusc/Mental_State_Experiment_Platform/README.md

 ## Acknowledgments

-This EEG Sensor Interface project is a part of the larger "Precision Psychiatry" initiative led by [Munia Ferdoushi](mailto:ferdoush@usc.edu).
+This project is a part of the larger "Cognitive Stress Evaluation and Prediction" initiative led by [Munia Ferdoushi](mailto:ferdoush@usc.edu).
 I am grateful for the opportunity to work under her guidance and be a part of her research group at [Khan Lab @ USC](https://khan.usc.edu/) with Professor [Yasser Khan](mailto:yasser.khan@usc.edu).
 Her expertise and mentorship have been invaluable in the development and progression of this project.